ArtifexSoftware/ghostpdl/doc/src/Ghostscript-Office.rst

 Using
 ------------------------------------

-Once you have acquired a commercial license agreement you will be supplied with a built binary (``gse``) for your system to run :title:`Ghostscript Enterprise`.
+Once you have acquired a commercial license agreement you will be supplied with a built binary (``gse``) for your system to run :title:`Ghostscript Office`.

-- Use :title:`Ghostscript Enterprise` in the regular way in which you would use :title:`Ghostscript` itself.
+- Use :title:`Ghostscript Office` in the regular way in which you would use :title:`Ghostscript` itself.
 - Just declare your :ref:`device<Devices.html>`, your output & input files and then any other optional parameters as required.
 - Ensure to run your commands against your ``gse`` binary as opposed to any other installation of :title:`Ghostscript`.